-The Coca Pulse Test is the simplest way to discern food sensitivities.
+The Coca Pulse Test is a simple way to discern food issues.
 Here’s how it works: You place one ingredient on your tongue, measure your pulse, and compare it to your resting pulse rate.
 If your pulse significantly increases or decreases, the food is stressing your nervous system and altering your heartbeat.
 It is noxious to you; spit it out.

 How amazing are our body’s defense mechanisms!
 That within seconds a seemingly innocuous bite of bread triggers alarm bells if you are gluten-intolerant.
 Indeed, your body knows its personal “good” and “bad.”
 Our opportunity is to learn to read the cues and respond accordingly.
 Let us be in sync with rather than work at odds against ourselves.

 In 1956, the prestigious immunologist Arthur F. Coca, MD, developed this invaluable technique.
 His book, The Pulse Test, is in the public domain and available as a free download.
 I have simplified his steps below, but first, let’s look at your other options for identifying allergenic foods.

 Other Effective, Semi-effective and Ineffective Tests for Sensitivities